Course Number 121

 This course presents an overview of one's growth and development throughout the life cycle.
 During each life stage, one's general physical, psychosocial, and sexual development is discussed and integrated with Erikson's developmental tasks and Freud's developmental stages.
 Emphasis is placed in identifying the norms found in each phase of development.
 The effects of changing environments and hereditary factors on one's development are examined.
 Specific life stages are emphasized in nursing courses 434, 435, and 436.

 Course Number 140

-Two days per week are spent in adult client contact situations.
+This clinical experience is spent in adult client contact situations.
 The student has supervised clinical experiences on long-term care divisions and is introduced to the role of the practical nurse in the healthcare team.
 The nursing process and nursing procedures taught in course 162 will be practiced in the clinical area.

 Course Number 143

 Anatomy and Physiology I

 This course is the study of the normal structure and function of the adult body beginning at the cellular level and continuing through the integumentary, skeletal, muscular, and nervous systems.
 The interaction between the physical and physiological processes, and the need to maintain homeostasis are stressed.
 Basic planes, positions, and directional terms are presented.
 The course serves as a foundation for Anatomy and Physiology II.

 Course Number 162